bmourad01/lang-n-change/README.md

 A prototype of *lang-n-change* is presented in [2].
 The current tool is a new and improved version of the prototype.

+[6] describes a translation and extension of the Gradualizer of Cimini and Siek [3,4], showing that *L-Tr* can be applied to more sophisticated transformations.
+See the [corresponding section](#gradualizer) below for more details.

 ## Requirements

 - OCaml (>= 4.08)